 Distance: 13 miles.

-After breakfast we will return you to Porth Colmon.
+After breakfast we will return you to Porth Colmon or, if you would prefer a shorter walking distance, to Porth Oer.
 From here you will set out on one of the most spectacular sections of the Wales Coast Path, the headland at the tip of the peninsula overlooking Bardsey Island.
 The end of the day will bring you to the tiny fishing village of Aberdaron, where you will stay at the Ship Hotel, a lively village inn with en suite rooms and excellent evening food.
 Aberdaron has a magnificent beach and a National Trust Interpretation centre, Porth y Swnt, and the famous St Hywyn’s church where the poet R.S.
 Thomas was once the minister.